BEE-JN/modal-jngcs/readme.md

-##  Attention
+##  Attention ☆

-* the id and className modal.js used:
+* The Id and className modal.js used:

   ```html
   #mask